SqueezeLLM: Dense-and-Sparse Quantization: Related Work

-One of the challenges in low-bit Transformer quantization is the presence of outliers~\cite{kovaleva2021bert}, which can unnecessarily increase the quantization range.
-To address this issue, outlier-aware quantization methods have been investigated~\cite{bondarenko2021understanding, dettmersgpt3, wei2022outlier, wei2023outlier}.
-Notably, \cite{dettmersgpt3} proposes to retain outlier activations as floating-point representations, while \cite{wei2022outlier} suggests migrating outlier factors to subsequent layers without altering the functionality.
-All of these methods focus on handling outliers in activations.
-This is not a concern in our work where all activations are maintained as floating point numbers.
-Instead, our Dense-and-Sparse quantization scheme is a general methodology to address outliers in weight values for low-bit LLM quantization.
+\textbf{Non-uniform Quantization.} For low-bit LLM quantization, \cite{dettmers2024qlora} has recently introduced the NF datatype, highlighting the importance of non-uniform quantization.
+However, our approach differs by offering a more dynamic non-uniform representation that accounts for both weight distributions and sensitivity of values, as opposed to the static, hard-coded NF datatype that assumes the normal distribution of the weights.
+While previous studies~\cite{han2015deep,xu2018deep} have used k-means clustering in quantization, our work pioneers its application in LLM quantization.
+Furthermore, we introduce the novel sensitivity-based weighted k-means clustering strategy, enabling lossless sub-4-bit quantization by significantly reducing performance degradation, in contrast to the sensitivity-agnostic counterpart (Fig.~\ref{fig:thumbnail}).

-Concurrently to our work, the recent study in SpQR~\cite{dettmers2023spqr} also explores a method for extracting outliers in the context of quantization.
-However, SpQR employs a different sensitivity metric based on the Optimal Brain Surgeon (OBS) framework~\cite{hassibi1993optimal,hassibi1993second}, where the weights are quantized in a way that the output activations of each layer are not perturbed.
-On the other hand, our approach is based on the Optimal Brain Damage (OBD) framework ~\cite{lecun1990optimal,dong2019hawq,dong2019hawqv2,yao2020hawqv3,shen2020q} where the weights are quantized to preserve the final output of the model without perturbation.
-While both approaches show promise, we have observed that the OBD method yields better quantization performance since it is a direct measure of the end-to-end performance degradation after quantization (Sec.~\ref{subsec:ablation-obd}).
+\textbf{Outlier-Aware Quantization.} Among the various challenges in low-bit Transformer quantization, one key issue is the presence of outliers~\cite{kovaleva2021bert}, which can unnecessarily increase the quantization range.
+To address this issue, outlier-aware quantization methods have been investigated~\cite{bondarenko2021understanding, dettmersgpt3, wei2022outlier, wei2023outlier, xiao2023smooth}.
+Notably, \cite{dettmersgpt3} keeps outlier activations in floating-point, while \cite{wei2022outlier} transfers outlier factors to later layers without affecting functionality.
+These focus on activations, which is not a concern in our work where all activations are in floating-point.
+Our Dense-and-Sparse quantization instead tackles \textit{weight} outliers for low-bit LLM quantization.